modmore/docs/en/01_Commerce/v1/01_Getting_Started.md

 Without the package, none of the other steps will make sense!
 So purchase a license (or [use a free development license](https://www.modmore.com/free-development-licenses/)) and install the Commerce transport package in your MODX Revolution site.

-Keep an eye on the Server Requirements as Commerce demands slightly more than our other packages.
+Keep an eye on the [Requirements](Requirements) as Commerce demands slightly more than our other packages.

 Once installed, you're ready to start building your webshop.

 ## Step 2: Choose your Modules

-Many of the Commerce features are implemented as Modules.
+Many of the Commerce features are implemented as [Modules](Modules).
 While they are tightly integrated, they are all optional so you can use as little or as many as you'd like.

 Many modules ship with the core package.
 Others can be installed separately and may require an additional purchase.